zuohan88/stm32g0-bootloader/README.md

 # stm32g0-bootloader-IAP
-The bootloader code is developed in stm32cubeIDE.
+The bootloader code is developed in stm32cubeIDE.<br />
-You may upload the application file using teraterm or the python code (will be uploaded soon)
+You may upload the application file using teraterm or the python code (will be uploaded soon)<br />

 # Issue
-The bootloader and application only run well if code generated in Debugging mode.
+The bootloader and application only run well if code generated in Debugging mode. <br />
 Unable to jump into application if code generated in Release mode.
-Unknown issue.
+Unknown issue.<br />
-The cubeMX will generate wrong constant of CRC.
+The cubeMX will generate wrong constant of CRC.<br />

 # Rom Address
 Rom Address for Application Code start from 8000